Are you a fan of Newfoundland and looking for some stock market choices with ties to the province? We are interested in Newfoundland stocks too!

 Canopy Growth Corporation (TSX:WEED.TO)

 Smoke ’em if you got ’em.
 Canopy Growth is one of the larger players in the Canadian marijuana space, and you’ll find their Tweed stores in various locations across Newfoundland.
+If you like losing money rather than making money, this stock is for you!

 Oil & Mining